goodmase/API-Challenge/README.md

 * The text file that gets generated on the WorkerServer can be placed in the same folder it runs in, and its name can be randomized.

 ### If you have any questions at all, please email danny@aireverie.com
 This challenge was written up in one day and is prone to not being fully descriptive.
-I've done my best to write out everything, and feel free to fill in the blanks.
+I've done my best to write out everything, but feel free to fill in the blanks.
 All we are looking for is this communication between all 3 parts.
 How you get there is up to you.
 But if you have questions, do not hesitate to reach out and I will be more than happy to answer them.
+I want to make sure you have all of the information you need to complete this challenge.